What Is a VA Loan? | Rates & Guidelines 2024

 |10% or more||1.4%||1.4%|

 How does VA loan assumption work?

 With a VA loan assumption, the VA loan transfers with the house.
 The buyer assumes the seller’s VA loan, including its same rate, terms, and balance, and resumes making payments as initially planned through the original loan.
-Though the buyer doesn’t need to be a veteran or military member to assume a VA loan, they do need to meet all the financial requirements of the loan program (and the lender) to be eligible.Ready to get started?
-Request a VA home loan quote here.
-(Sep 30th, 2022)
+Though the buyer doesn’t need to be a veteran or military member to assume a VA loan, they do need to meet all the financial requirements of the loan program (and the lender) to be eligible.Check your VA home buying eligibility.
+Start here (Dec 4th, 2023)

 What is a VA loan?